quicwg/multipath/draft-ietf-quic-multipath.md

   enable the multipath extension without allowing extra paths immediately after the handshake is done.
-If initial_max_path_id is successfully negotiated (including negotiated as 0), endpoints can use MAX_PATH_ID frame to increase the limitation for maximum path identifier of the connection in the future.
+If initial_max_path_id is successfully negotiated (including negotiated as 0), endpoints can use MAX_PATH_ID frame to increase the maximum path identifier and enable the use of new paths.

 Setting initial_max_path_id parameter is equivalent to sending a MAX_PATH_ID frame ({{max-paths-frame}}) with the same value.